CHICAGO CANCER MISDIAGNOSIS LAWYER

 Who is Liable for a Cancer Misdiagnosis?

 In most medical negligence cases, the doctor who misdiagnosed the health condition is generally held responsible for damages.
-But other parties can be held responsible, too, such as the hospital or clinic, the radiologists, the nurses, the pathologists, etc. Our Chicago personal injury lawyers know how to sue the hospital for negligence if we determine that’s the best course of action.
+But other parties can be held responsible, too, such as the hospital or clinic, the radiologists, the nurses, the pathologists, etc. Our Chicago hospital negligence lawyers know how to sue the hospital for negligence if we determine that’s the best course of action.

 Damages for a Cancer Misdiagnosis